mantou132/gem/packages/gem/docs/en/004-blog/002-create-controlled-element.md

 # Create controlled elements

-> It is recommended to use TypeScript to write, the examples in this article also use TypeScript

 In React, form elements are [controlled](https://reactjs.org/docs/forms.html#controlled-components) by default, and components need to be used to pass data to form elements to modify the value of form elements.
 Many benefits:

 - Single source of data